 Grow a Row Program

 Local growers are encouraged to grow an extra row of their favorite vegetables for donation to the Network Food Pantry.
 In addition, gardeners are reminded that any excess produce they may have is welcome.
-We are entering our second year with this program; our first year was very successful, having brought in over 1000 lbs. of freshly grown, local produce.
-We hope to continue that success into this year, and to build on what we have learned.
+We have just wrapped up our third year with this program; our first year was very successful, having brought in over 1000 lbs. of freshly grown, local produce.
+We continue to build on what we have learned.
 Local resident Barbara Schult is coordinating this effort, and we're getting assistance from a number of local individuals, businesses and orgnaizations.
 We are truly excited about this program, because it helps us bring fresh, healthy produce to our clients, something we strive for but can't always do.
 It also gives local gardeners the chance to contribute to the pantry while doing something they enjoy.

 Mia with some of